Tatsh/constantine/README.md

 ## Contributing

-Please see `Aws\S3\CommandOptions.php` for an example of the formatting.
+Please see `src/Constanstine/Aws/S3/CommandOptions.php` for an example of the formatting.
 This code base uses PSR-2 style.

-For ease of use, the same namespace as the original package is used where applicable.
+For ease of use, the same namespace as the original package is used where applicable, prefixed with `Constantine\`.
 For your class names, use suffixes like *Options*, *Keys*, etc (always plural).